How to Manage Smart Cache Device Access Using IP Ranges?

 - Get a list of all Smart Cache devices in the domain.

-- What Smart Cache devices are you authorized to connect to?
+- What Smart Cache devices is the user authorized to connect to?

 - Which of those Smart Cache devices is healthy?